 - Make it fun.
 If you hate what you’re doing, you’re not gonna do it.
 Find someplace comfy.
 Eat something nice, and stay hydrated.
 Don’t hunch over and strain your shoulders, for god’s sakes.
 Make it as painless as possible.

 - Keep track of what you’ve already done.
 For me, that was word counts.
-If you’re studying something, keep track of how much you’ve reviewed or your (hopefully) improving grades.
+If you’re studying something for instance, keep track of how much you’ve reviewed or your (hopefully) improving grades.
 Seeing what I’d accomplished was a huge visual payoff for me.

 Have you ever done a challenge like this before?
 If so, how did it go?
 What did you learn?